What is Work Breakdown Structure (WBS) Diagram?

 - Step 2: Decide Your WBS Format

-- Step 3: Start the WBS Diagram Software
+- Step 3: Download the WBS Diagram Software and get started right away

 - Step 4: Structure Your Diagram with Task Details